nainiayoub/XperTranslate/README.md

 # XperTranslate
-A tool to translate Xper3 knowledge bases to French, Anglish, and Spanich
+A tool to graphically visualize and translate Xper3 knowledge bases to many languages.